 Tara provides the South’s premier archery only hunting destination: 9,000 plus acres of Delta hardwood forest and intermingled agriculture lands along the Mississippi River.
 Tara’s habitat combined with sensible harvest criteria produces numerous Pope and Young Class bucks annually.

 - The ultimate bowhunting destination for serious archers from throughout the United States and many foreign countries.

 - More than 9,000 acres of hardwood forests and intermingled agricultural lands located along the Mississippi river are designated for bow hunting only.

-- Over 300 Pope & Young Class (gross scores) white-tailed deer bucks have been harvested from Tara properties over the last five seasons.
+- On average, 30+ Pope & Young Class (gross scores) white-tailed deer bucks are harvested each season from Tara properties.

 - Bucks weighing over 200 pounds are common and as high as 320 pounds have been recorded.

 - One Buck per Tara’s harvest criteria and two mature does are allowed per 3-day hunt.
 Doe limits may vary based on Biologist recommendations.

 - All the amenities ensure a memorable setting and quality experience for almost any type of desired activity.